smasherprog/Destination_Toolkit/README.md

-Destination_Toolkit
+﻿Destination_Toolkit
 ===================

-A tookit for video game development
+A toolkit for video game development

 Destination is an free to use Game Programming Toolkit.
 The libraries that I make are free to use for any purpose.